mleivaDesarrollos/auto-fi-challenge/README.md

 # Coding Challenge - AutoFI - Frontend ReactJS

-Hello, i'm Maximiliano Leiva, can you call me Max.
+Hello, I am Maximiliano Leiva, and you call me Max.
 Nice to meet you!

-in this file i will go to try to document some steps i did to complete this code challenge.
+In this file I will try to document some steps I did to complete this code challenge.

 ## Installation